Boulevard Blog

 Wherever you are in your cosmetology journey, there’s always something to learn.
 Here are the resources you need at every level of the beauty biz.

 Life-long learning plays an important role in virtually every corner of the beauty industry, from the very beginning to the very end of your career.
 Sure, regulations demand a certain amount of education before you can become a stylist, and others require even further training to keep your license once you’ve got it.
 But beyond those imposed standards, keeping your mind fresh and your tools sharp is always a good idea if you want to get ahead.
 Here’s everything beauty professionals need to know about salon education.
+This salon education guide covers everything from hair stylist apprenticeship programs to licensing, continuing education, and beyond.

-The low-down on becoming a hair stylist assistant
+How to become a hair stylist assistant

+A hair stylist apprenticeship or assistant role is often the first real step in your salon education journey, giving you hands-on experience before going solo.
 Salon assistants are all-around team players.
 Because the goal of the job is to make stylists’ lives easier, assistants can end up with a wide-ranging list of responsibilities.
 That’s also one of the benefits of the job; you get to try a little bit of everything and get up close and personal with all the moving parts of a salon.
 Get ready to:

 • Welcome clients and work reception